REXBURG – Idaho State House District 34 Representative Doug Ricks, R-Rexburg, plans to run for the Idaho Senate this fall.

-Ricks’ announcement was followed on Monday, by his former opponent Ron Nate’s own declaration that he would run for Rick’s current seat, and the one he occupied in 2016.
+Ricks’ announcement was followed on Monday, by his former opponent Ron Nate’s own declaration that he will run for a seat in the house.

 Nate served as the District 34 Representative starting in 2014 after winning the election against then incumbent Douglas Hancey.
 Nate later successfully defended a challenge by Ricks in the 2016 elections.
 Ricks ran again in 2018, and this time defeated incumbent Nate.

 “Our district knows my legislative legacy of improving education, strengthening Idaho’s economy, defending fiscal responsibility, protecting freedom, and promoting strong family values,” Nate said in a press release.
 “The values of District 34 are exactly what Idaho needs, and I am eager to continue my strong record of sponsoring and supporting policies which are Constitutional, economically feasible, and morally sound.”

 Nate says that he wants to continue his work in restoring gun rights and to work on the Ultrasound Information Act that he sponsored while in the House of Representatives.
 He currently works as an economics professor at Brigham Young University-Idaho and has done so since 2001.

 As for Ricks, he is the first person to announce plans to run for Hill’s Senate seat.
 By doing so, he is following in his late father, Mark Rick’s, footsteps.

 “My father served in the Senate some years ago,” he said.